MOFNY/mofny.github.io/README.md

 ## Technologies Used

-The site has gone through many changes and updated.
+The site has gone through many changes and updates.
 Here are some of the libraries and frameworks used:

 + Vue
 + Firebase